Cadillac man charged with connection to plot to kidnap Whitmer

 CADILLAC — Alisha Miller was sitting at home when her husband rushed in Wednesday evening and told her to get in their vehicle.

-Alisha said her husband was coming home to their 46 1/2 Road home after a day's work when he exited U.S. 131 onto M-115.
-It was at that point, Alisha said he saw 20 vehicles that pushed him off the road including one vehicle that had eight or so men hanging outside of it.
+Alisha said her husband was coming home after a day’s work when he exited U.S. 131 onto M-115.
+It was at that point, Alisha said he saw eight vehicles that pushed him off the road including one vehicle that had eight or so men hanging outside of it.
 They were armed and wearing protective gear, Alisha said.

 Confused, Alisha said she got up and they started to proceed down South 39 Road.
 She said once they got to a peak of a hill not far from where the surface turns into an unpaved road, they saw the road was blocked by police.